Welcome to my website!

 In 2022, I qualified for the Island Games Cycle Team, met Nicola Sturgeon while dressed up like a Viking Princess, and was Nick Nairn’s ‘expert’ on-stage assistant during his first live cooking demonstration post-COVID.

-In 2023, I began a side career as a commercial fisherwoman, became the Karma Keeper of the Aald Harbour Hoose, and started working for Shetland’s first-ever single malt whisky distillery, Shetland Whisky.
+In 2023, I began a side career as a commercial fisherwoman, became the Karma Keeper of the Aald Harbour Hoose, and joined the team at Shetland’s first-ever single malt whisky distillery, Lerwick Distillery.
+I also joined the team on the MV Jorgen Amundsen.

-In 2024, I had my tv debut on Channel 5 and began cooking for Shetland Wool Adventures tour guests.
+In 2024, I made my TV debut on Channel 5 and began cooking for Shetland Wool Adventures tour guests.

 The rest of the story remains to be told…